Oregon Gov. Kate Brown imposes mandates on indoor masks, vaccines for state workers

 The Oregon mask rule applies to adults and children over the age of 5, and children older than 2 on mass transit.

-Sen. Ron Paul, Kentucky Republican, was suspended Tuesday from YouTube over a video in which he cast doubt on the value of retail-grade masks.
+Sen. Rand Paul, Kentucky Republican, was suspended Tuesday from YouTube over a video in which he cast doubt on the value of retail-grade masks.

 “Most of the masks you get over the counter don’t work.
 They don’t prevent infection,” said Mr. Paul, a physician, in a Wednesday press release.
 “Saying cloth masks work, when they don’t, actually risks lives, as someone may choose to care for a loved one with COVID while only wearing a cloth mask.
 This is not only bad advice, but also potentially deadly misinformation.”